 I hear it all the time that people think they cannot control these desperate feelings.
 I’m here to show you just how wrong this belief is.

-You may simply have not reached rock bottom yet.
-My question to you is:
+You may simply have not reached rock bottom yet but my question to you is:

-How bad will things need to get before you see it is you who will need to help yourself?”
+How bad will things need to get before you see it is you who is going to need to help yourself?”

 How bad will it get before you see what I am describing here?
-I have had a women access our material from jail, having been wrongly accused by her husband, before she realised it was her and no one else who would need to find the strength to change her life.
+I have had a woman access our material from jail—having been wrongly accused by her husband—before she realised it was her and no one else who would need to find the strength to change her life.

 - How bad is it going to get before you make this same realization?

-- Do you have the strength to change old habits that are not working?
+- Do you have the strength to change old habits that are not working now?